 All you need is 20 minutes to go through your Instagram feed and engage with others.
 Add comments that add value, comments that trigger a potential response, and comments that stand out.
 This is a great way to show appreciation for other people’s content.

 6. Showcase Your Instagram Account

-7. Use Instagram Stories
+7. Use Instagram Reels

 8. Tag Others

 And don’t be afraid to tag big accounts, as long as your content is relevant to them.
-You never know, they may share your content or give you a shout out of some kind.
+You never know; they may share your content or give you a shout-out of some kind.

 9. Add a Location to Your Posts

 If the image you’re uploading was taken in a certain location, be sure to use that location in your Instagram posts.
 It’s another way to make your posts more discoverable.